-Former UC Berkeley student to stand trial for sexual assault
+Former UC Berkeley student to stand trial in sexual assault

 SAN JOSE, Calif.
-(AP) - A former University of California, Berkeley student has been ordered to stand trial for the alleged sexual assault of two women.
+(AP) - A former University of California, Berkeley student has been ordered to stand trial for the alleged sexual assault of two women, one at a fraternity house and another who says he punched and bit her as she tried to push him away.

 The San Jose Mercury News reports that an Alameda County Superior Court judge ruled Monday that 20-year-old Finn Wolff should stand trial on seven felony counts related to the alleged attacks in November 2017 and March 2019.